Our Historic Mansion in Oconomowoc Wisconsin

 Inn at Pine Terrace is one of the finest and largest of the Victorian mansions still standing in Oconomowoc today and is listed on the national Register of Historic Places.

-We share a passion for hosting guests at the Inn at Pine Terrace.
-We consider our mansion home a treasure and wish to share it with others.
-We delight in creating a welcome atmosphere for guests and families.
-We love meeting new guests!
+He has a passion for hosting guests at the Inn at Pine Terrace.
+The mansion home is a treasure to share with others.
+He enjoys creating a welcome atmosphere for guests and families.
+He loves meeting new guests!

 He is succeeding John and Ruth Gresley who have been innkeepers here for 7 years.
 John and Ruth remain local residents.
 Prior to this inn, they hosted guests at The Gresley House Bed and Breakfast in Mequon, Wisconsin.